Traumatic stress: Acute stress disorder

 Another disorder in this category is acute stress disorder, which is listed in DSM-5 under code 308.3, ICD-10, F43.0.
 According to the DSM-5 "Acute Stress Disorder is caused by trauma (traumatic stress) and lasts at least 3 days."

 Adjustment disorder

 Another disorder in this category is adjustment disorder DSM-5 code 309, ICD-10, F43-2.
 "Adjustment disorder is a manipulative reaction to identifiable psycho-social stressor(s) or life change(s) characterized by preoccupation with the stressor and failure to adapt."

 Post-traumatic stress disorder

 The last disorder listed in the DSM-5 is post-traumatic stress disorder.
 "Post-traumatic stress disorder (PTSD) is a psychiatric disorder that can occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, rape or other violent personal assault."
+The diagnostic standards for PTSD encompass reliving the traumatic experience, avoiding triggers, and persistent hyperarousal.
 Post-traumatic stress disorder can affect people of all ages, including children as young as 2.